nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-2-0 v2-1-2 v2-1-1 v2-1-0

-NCSDK-16856: Increased power consumption observed for the Low Power UART on nRF5340 DK The power consumption of the :ref:`lpuart_sample` sample measured using the nRF5340 DK v2.0.0 is about 200 uA higher than expected.
+NCSDK-16856: Increased power consumption observed for the Low Power UART sample on nRF5340 DK The power consumption of the :ref:`lpuart_sample` sample measured using the nRF5340 DK v2.0.0 is about 200 uA higher than expected.

   **Workaround:** Disconnect flow control lines for VCOM2 with the SW7 DIP switch on the board.